 An American Christkindl Market

-Today, many cities are making valiant efforts to bring a little bit of Europe home for the holidays.
+For several years now, many American cities have been making valiant efforts to bring a little bit of Europe home for the holidays.
 When you’re ready for festive holiday cheer and a warm mug of Glühwein, without the cost of transatlantic air fare, we have just the ticket: An American Christkindl Market!
 While there are many holiday celebrations and markets around the country, these are our favorite traditional Christmas markets.
-They’re also some of the country’s largest and, best of all, almost all have the very affordable admission price of free!
+They’re also some of the country’s largest and, best of all, they have the very affordable admission price of free!
+(Note: The Texas Christkindle in Arlington has been absorbed by the Enchant Festival, and is no longer free.
+Ergo, it is no longer included in our list.
+Sorry, Not Sorry.)

 An annual event since 1996, Christkindlmarket Chicago in Daley Plaza is the season’s highlight.
 Begun by the German American Chamber of Commerce in partnership with the city of Nuremberg, Germany, the event is now a bona fide Chicago tradition, complete with Chicago’s official Tree Lighting.
 The annual McDonald’s Thanksgiving Day Parade wraps up nearby, making for a festive day in downtown Chicago.
 Not only will Santa be in attendance, but also Chicago’s very own Christkind, the angel who watches over the festival.